bramscher/konmashi/tasks/tasks-prd-konmashi-mvp.md

   - [x] 1.4 Create protected route middleware for dashboard access
   - [x] 1.5 Set up comprehensive error handling and toast notifications
   - [x] 1.6 Implement email verification and account activation flow
-  - [x] 1.7 Create user onboarding flow with brand identity setup
+  - [x] 1.7 Create user onboarding flow with brand identity setup (now team-based)
     - [x] 1.7.1 Add hasCompletedOnboarding field to User model and migrate database
     - [x] 1.7.2 Implement logic to check hasCompletedOnboarding after login/signup
     - [x] 1.7.3 Redirect users with hasCompletedOnboarding=false to the brand setup page (`/dashboard/brand-setup`)
     - [x] 1.7.4 Update hasCompletedOnboarding to true in the database after successful brand setup submission
+    - [ ] 1.7.5 Onboarding and brand setup now create/edit brand identity for the current Team (not just user)
   - [x] 1.8 Add role-based access control (RBAC) foundation for future agency features
   - [x] 1.9 Implement session management and auto-refresh tokens
   - [x] 1.10 Create legal compliance framework with privacy policy and terms integration
-  - [x] 1.11 Ensure secure storage and retrieval of brand identity elements per tenant
+  - [x] 1.11 Ensure secure storage and retrieval of brand identity elements per tenant (now per Team)
-    - [x] 1.11.1 Store brand identity elements in a dedicated table, associated with the user/tenant
+    - [x] 1.11.1 Store brand identity elements in a dedicated table, associated with the Team (not just user/tenant)
-    - [x] 1.11.2 Enforce access control: only the authenticated user can create, update, or retrieve their brand identity
+    - [x] 1.11.2 Enforce access control: only authenticated users in the Team can create, update, or retrieve their Team's brand identity
     - [x] 1.11.3 (Optional) Encrypt sensitive brand identity fields at rest if required (not required for MVP)
-    - [x] 1.11.4 Implement a secure API endpoint for retrieving brand identity for the logged-in user
+    - [x] 1.11.4 Implement a secure API endpoint for retrieving brand identity for the logged-in user's Team
     - [x] 1.11.5 Ensure data returned is suitable for AI content generation services
     - [x] 1.11.6 Add tests for data isolation, integrity, and access control
-      - [x] 1.11.6.1 Test: Only authenticated user can access their own brand identity (no cross-tenant access)
+      - [x] 1.11.6.1 Test: Only authenticated users in a Team can access their Team's brand identity (no cross-team access)
       - [x] 1.11.6.2 Test: Data returned matches what was input (integrity)
       - [x] 1.11.6.3 Test: Unauthenticated requests are denied access to brand identity endpoints
   - [x] 1.12 Implement accessibility foundation for onboarding and authentication flows (WCAG 2.1 AA aspiration)